austintoddj/readme/README.md

 **[Lambda School](https://lambdaschool.com) | Student Mentor**
 *Jun 2019 — Present*

-I volunteered to help the next wave of aspiring developers and data scientists find the next stop in their careers.
-The program pairs a mentor with a student as they progress on their journey through the track they've enrolled in.
-Responsibilities include scheduling and leading 40 min weekly sessions to give them feedback, suport, mentorship, and encouragement through the duration of their enrollment.
-Finally, I deliver any and all feedback to the mentee as well as to the program administrator and offer continuing support as they land their first job.

 **[Text2Drive](https://text2drive.com) | Software Engineer**
 *Feb 2018 — May 2019*

-Developed and maintained the Laravel-based API to support the Text2Drive platform.
-Built a 'lite' version of DocuSign in Laravel and VueJS to enable dealerships to maintain GDPR compliance with their customers.

 **[Robert Half Technology](https://www.roberthalf.com) | Web Developer**
 *May 2017 — Jan 2018*

-Finished three contracts which included maintaining a Yii application for the Starwood Hotels rewards dashboard as well as bringing the United Health Care Baby Blocks site up to modern web accessibility standards.

 **[Infinity Direct](https://infinitydirect.com) | Web Developer**
 *Oct 2015 — Mar 2017*

-Developed and maintained client sites in Laravel and WordPress.

 **[Homes For Heroes](https://www.homesforheroes.com) | Web Developer**
 *Jul 2014 — Sep 2015*

-Managed the hand-off of the Drupal 7/CakePHP site from a vendor agency and re-built the application in Laravel with test driven development.
-Created a custom CRM to support the non-profit foundation owned and operated by the business.

 **[North Central University](https://www.northcentral.edu) | Web Developer**
 *Dec 2013 — Jul 2014*

-Maintained the University website built in Drupal 6, handled faculty feature requests and facilitated 3rd party development with local agencies.

 ## Recent Work